First Saturday Lime Shark Tank Net Worth

 What kind of lime is first Saturday lime?

-Hydrated lime and citric acid derived from limes that have been processed in a patent-pending procedure to render them insoluble and safe when used as recommended.
+Hydrated lime and citric acid derived from limes have been processed in a patent-pending procedure to render them insoluble and safe when used as recommended.

-What is on first Saturday lime?
+What is on the first Saturday lime?

 The primary component of First Saturday Limestone is a kind of precipitated calcium carbonate.
-In essence, this product is created by dissolving a certain sort of limestone in water.
+In essence, this product is created by dissolving a certain sort of limestone in the water.

 They could also refer to calcium carbonate as chalk.
 Calcium carbonate is effective as a desiccant.